rahul-r-gupta/rahul-r-gupta.github.io/_pages/publications.md

 **WORKING PAPERS**

-["Firms for Funding: The Effect of Million Dollar Plants on School Finances and Student Achievement"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4945702) (*w/ [Viviana Rodriguez](https://www.vivianarodriguez.com/)*) **R&R at Journal of Urban Economics**
+["Firms for Funding: The Effect of Million Dollar Plants on School Finances and Student Achievement"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4945702) (*w/ [Viviana Rodriguez](https://www.vivianarodriguez.com/)*) **Conditional Acceptance at Journal of Urban Economics**

-**Abstract:** We compare school districts in counties that win a Million Dollar Plant (MDP) to those in counties considered finalists.
-We show that winning an MDP leads to a persistent increase in school district revenue that more than offsets the increase in student enrollment.
-This windfall revenue is mostly spent on instructional expenses and teacher hiring, leading to a reduction in average class size and improvements in reading and math scores.
-Finally, we find manufacturing plants lead districts to spend additional property tax revenue on capital projects while high-tech establishments induce expenditures on instruction that improve math proficiency scores.
+**Abstract:** We study the impact of large firm entry on local public education by comparing school districts in counties that win a Million Dollar Plant (MDP) to runner-up counties.
+Winning an MDP increases school district revenues by approximately 3%, primarily through higher local property tax collections.
+While total per pupil revenue rises modestly, we find gains in instructional spending and small improvements in test scores.
+Effects vary by firm type: manufacturing MDPs are associated with greater capital outlays but limited achievement gains, whereas high-tech MDPs see increased instructional spending and improved proficiency.
+Districts with MDPs in highly educated industries exhibit larger increases in instructional spending and student outcomes, even when overall revenue gains are similar.

 ["Does Goliath Help David?
 Anchor Firms and Startup Clusters"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3616337)